Table of Contents

 Be clear and concise.

-The first step to good communication is being clear and concise in your message.
+The first step to good communication is communicating clearly and concisely.
 Customers should understand what you’re saying without any ambiguity or confusion.
 When in doubt, err on the side of simplicity – it’s better to explain something concisely than to be overly clever or use industry jargon that might make your message seem confusing.

 Listen carefully to what customers need.

 Often, people assume they know what a customer is looking for, but this can lead to significant miscommunication and frustration.
 It’s essential to listen carefully to the customer and be sure you fully understand their needs before you try to fulfill them.
-If you’re not sure whether or not you know their needs, ask questions to clarify and make sure you can meet their expectations.
+If you’re unsure whether or not you know their needs, ask questions to clarify and ensure you can meet their expectations.

-When customers have a need that needs addressing, they’ll appreciate speedy responses, as long as they don’t feel like the company is being too pushy or forceful.
+When customers have a need, they’ll appreciate speedy responses, as long as they don’t feel like the company is being too pushy or forceful.
 If you can get back to them within 24 hours, or even sooner if possible, they’ll be more likely to feel satisfied with your service.
 A 24-hour answering service can help you remain available around the clock.

 Adapt to their needs.